brandon-tam/brandon-tam.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic website!
+Hello!
 My name is Brandon Tam and I am a first year PhD student in the Department of Statistical Sciences at the University of Toronto.
 I am interested in actuarial science and risk management.
 Prior to starting my PhD, I completed an HBSc at the University of Toronto, specializing in actuarial science and minoring in mathematics.
 In my free time, I enjoy playing badminton, playing piano and watching Cantonese dramas.

 This website is a little empty right now, but I will be adding to it as I progress through my PhD.